ipratiik/Nit-Tv/README.md

     * Add your Firebase config to the project.

 4.  **Start the development server:**
+    Frontend
     ```bash
-    npm start
+    npm run dev
     ```
+    BackEnd
+    ```bash
+    nodemon server
+    ```

 ## 🔑 Authentication

-Manit TV uses Firebase Authentication to restrict access to NIT students only.
+NIT TV uses Firebase Authentication to restrict access to NIT students only.
 Users must sign in with Google, and only emails ending in:

-* `@stu.manit.ac.in`
+* `"mnnit.ac.in",
+        "nitap.ac.in",
+        "manit.ac.in",
+        "nitc.ac.in",
+        "nitdelhi.ac.in",
+        "nitdgp.ac.in",
+        "nitgoa.ac.in",
+        "nith.ac.in",
+        "mnit.ac.in",
+        "nitj.ac.in",
+        "nitjsr.ac.in",
+        "nitk.edu.in",
+        "nitkkr.ac.in",
+        "nitmanipur.ac.in",
+        "nitm.ac.in",
+        "nitmz.ac.in",
+        "vnit.ac.in",
+        "nitnagaland.ac.in",
+        "nitp.ac.in",
+        "nitpy.ac.in",
+        "nitrr.ac.in",
+        "nitrkl.ac.in",
+        "nitsikkim.ac.in",
+        "nits.ac.in",
+        "nitsri.net",
+        "nitt.edu",
+        "nituk.ac.in",
+        "nitw.ac.in",
+        "nitdelhi.ac.in",
+        "nitap.ac.in",`

 will be allowed.